 The Columbus warehouse/distribution market is comprised of 108.4 million square feet in four geographic concentrations.
-During Q1 2014, the warehouse/distribution market experienced positive absorption of 734,000 square feet during the first quarter, while over the last four quarters, positive warehouse/distribution absorption totaled 175,000 square feet; by comparison, the average quarterly absorption rate in the market recorded since Q1 2011 is 201,154 square feet.
-In a long-term context, the market's Q1 2014 vacancy rate of 13.8% is 1.7 percentage points lower than the 15.5% vacancy rate during Q1 2011.
+During Q2 2014, the warehouse/distribution market experienced positive absorption of 131,000 square feet during the second quarter, while over the last four quarters, positive warehouse/distribution absorption totaled 877,000 square feet; by comparison, the average quarterly absorption rate in the market recorded since Q2 2011 is 166,077 square feet.
+In a long-term context, the market's Q2 2014 vacancy rate of 13.6% is 1.7 percentage points lower than the 15.3% vacancy rate during Q2 2011.

-During the first quarter of 2014, effective rents increased by 0.7% to \$3.06.
+During the second quarter of 2014, effective rents increased by 0.7% to \$3.08.
 As highlighted by REIS in Figure 12 above, this effective rental growth and vacancy rate decline are forecasted to continue through 2018, which we believe bodes well for our focus on warehouse/distribution product in Columbus.
 We believe that the faster pace of effective rent growth suggests that landlords are enjoying more pricing power at the negotiating table.
-Although all of the Columbus MSA's four warehouse/distribution submarkets contributed to the metro's recent rent growth, it is useful to point out that the 1.2% asking rent growth rate of the past four quarters is in line with the metro's long term performance.